-Non Functional Requirements
+6. Non Functional Requirements

-Student Interface

 System shall be capable of running on Internet Explorer and Mozilla browsers.

 System design shall be consistent in use of font, icons, buttons, icon and button placement.

 System shall be intuitive and simple to use without formal training on system.
 Help topics should be sufficient for any instruction.
 Help topics should be brief 1 page topic instructions.